Mandragora Scream: Madhouse and recent works

 “Madhouse” is the third album, published in the year 2006, by Lunatic Asylum Records.

 In January 2007, they published a new CD/DVD called Dragonfly, which includes 2 videos from the album Madhouse ("Dark Lantern", "Blight Thrills") and 2 remasterized tracks plus 1 new song (”Dark Lantern Remix”, “Spiritual Leadin”, “Lunatic Asylum”) and in March 2007 a single track called "Jeanne D'Arc" by Lunatic Asylum Records.
-But They released it DVD on April 2008 with the album Madhouse and the single track "Jeanne D'Arc" with a bonus video, a new acoustic song.
+But They released it DVD in April 2008 with the album Madhouse and the single track "Jeanne D'Arc" with a bonus video, a new acoustic song.

 Mandragora Scream's fourth album, Volturna, was released in November 2009.
 It comprised 15 tracks including two covers: "Bang Bang" and "Fade to Grey".
 A European tour was announced that included support acts from Christian Death and The 69 Eyes.
 The band have changed line up with Furyo on drums and Max River on bass.
 A fifth album, Luciferland, followed in 2012.